Grand Veterans Handicap Chase Preview, Tips, Runners & Trends

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

-2025 Grand Veterans Handicap Chase Preview
+2026 Grand Veterans Handicap Chase Preview

-Scheduled to take place in either late May or early June of each year at Cartmel is the Grand Veterans Handicap Chase, this is a Class 3 race which is one of the season's highlights at Cartmel.
+Scheduled to take place in either late May or early June of each year at Cartmel is the Grand Veterans Handicap Chase, which is a Class 3 race which is one of the season's highlights at Cartmel.

-The race is open to veterans who are aged ten or older with those runners running over a testing trip of three miles, five and a half furlongs at this left-handed track.
+The race is open to veterans who are aged ten or older, with those runners running over a testing trip of three miles, five and a half furlongs at this left-handed track.

 Grand Veterans Handicap Chase Information: